 Normally, when you're working on a translation, you use Quick find to search for and replace text in the documents.
-But when you need to fine-tune your search, you need to turn to the Advanced find and replace window.
+But when you need to fine-tune your search, you need the Advanced find and replace window.

 How to get here

 Open a document for editing: Open a project.
 In Project home, choose Translations.
 Double-click the name of the document.

 Or: Open a translation memory for editing: In Resource Console, on the left, click Translation memories.
 Click a TM, and under the list, click the Edit link.

 Or: Open a LiveDocs corpus document (monolingual or bilingual) or document pair for editing: In Resource Console, on the left, click LiveDocs.
 In the upper list, click a corpus.
 In the lower list, double-click a document or a document pair.

 Press Ctrl+F. The Quick find window opens.
 Press Ctrl+F again.